-Dr. Jesiek's research interests are focused on the epistemological, social, and historical dimensions of engineering and computing, with particular emphasis on subjects related to engineering education, computer engineering, and educational technology.
-He is also active in the areas of global engineering education and open-source software and hardware.
+Dr. Jesiek's research interests are focused on the epistemological, social, and historical dimensions of engineering and computing, with particular emphasis on subjects related to engineering education, electrical and computer engineering, and educational technology.
+He also maintains active research interests related to the global and ethical dimensions of engineering education and practice.

 Software industry history, with a focus on business history.